Siryn: 2000s–2020s

-Theresa Cassidy appeared in the 2005 Cable and Deadpool series.
-She later appeared in the 2006 X-Factor series.
-She appeared in the 2021 X-Factor series.
+Theresa Cassidy appeared in the 2005 Cable and Deadpool series, the 2006 X-Factor, and the 2021 X-Factor series.

+In January 2022, Marvel Comics ran a voting contest where voters could pick between one of ten characters to join the X-Men, with Siryn being among the candidates.
+In July 2022, Siryn appeared in a digital comic released as a companion to the second Hellfire Gala.
+This comic revealed that the election had also been held in-universe, with Siryn losing the vote.

 Fictional character biography

 Early life

 While Sean Cassidy was working on a deep undercover mission for Interpol, his wife Maeve gave birth to their daughter, Theresa, at Cassidy Keep, County Mayo, Ireland.
 Maeve later dies in an IRA bombing, and with no means to contact Sean, his cousin Tom takes care of Theresa.
 When Sean returns and learns of his wife's death, he is devastated.
 Before Tom can tell him about Theresa, Sean lashes out at Tom with his sonic scream for not having taken better care of Maeve.
 As Sean flies away in anger, Tom falls into a chasm and breaks his leg, leaving him with a limp.
 Tom swears to make Sean pay and vows to never tell him about his daughter, and raises her himself.

 Tom (now known as Black Tom) trains Theresa as his apprentice in his criminal activities.
 As a young teen, she accompanies him and his then-partner, the Juggernaut, to San Francisco.
 She takes the name Siryn, aids them in a vibranium theft, and battles the original Spider-Woman.
 Due to her inexperience, she performs poorly in battle and is defeated by Spider-Woman again during Black Tom's temporary capture.
 Initially believing her to be seriously hurt, Black Tom resolves to break all association with her so that she will not be exposed to further danger.
 While in custody, he absolves Theresa of all responsibility for her crimes, and writes a letter to Sean explaining who she is.
 The X-Men bring Theresa back to their headquarters, where she is joyfully reunited with her father.